 Here you find a detailed description how to install MJPG-streamer.
 The description is valid for debian jessie, but should work on other current distributions as well.
-This solution will install mjpg_streamer such that it automatically starts a server when you insert a webcam and even starts a second instance if you add a extra webcam.
+This solution will install MJPG-streamer such that it automatically starts a server when you insert a webcam and even starts a second instance if you add an extra webcam.
 Last nice thing about this installation is that since Repetier-Server version 0.80.1 the server will recognise the webcams and offer them in a dropdown list for simple assignment.

 1. Install build dependencies

 sudo apt-get update

 sudo apt-get install libjpeg8-dev imagemagick libv4l-dev v4l-utils make gcc git cmake g++ libopencv-dev

 2. Download MJPG-streamer

 Now it is time to install our special start and watch scripts.